 If you have any questions please get in touch.

 Mint (M) Absolutely perfect in every way.
-Certainly never been played, possibly even still sealed.
+We only grade M if still sealed.

 Near Mint (NM) A nearly perfect record.
-Many dealers won't give a grade higher than this implying (perhaps correctly)that no record is ever truly perfect.
-The record should show no obvious signs of wear.
-The record should have no more than the most minor defects, such as almost invisible ring wear or other signs of slight handling.
+Many dealers won’t give a grade higher than this implying (perhaps correctly)that no record is ever truly perfect.
+The record should have no more than the most minor defects, such as no more than a couple of almost invisible wispy hairline marks caused by the paper sleeve or other signs of slight handling.
 The cover should have no creases, folds, seam splits or other noticeable similar defects.
 No cut-out holes, either.
 And of course, the same should be true of any other inserts, such as posters, lyric sleeves and the like.
-Basically, an LP in near mint condition looks as if you just got it home from a new record store and removed the shrink wrap.
+Basically, a record in Near Mint condition looks as if you just got it home from a new record store and removed the shrink wrap.

 Excellent (EX) Generally worth 50 percent of the Near Mint value.
 An excellent record will show some signs that it was played and otherwise handled by a previous owner who took good care of it.
-Record surfaces may show some signs of wear and may have slight scuffs or very light scratches that don't affect one's listening experiences.
-Slight warps that do not affect the sound are "OK".
+Record surfaces may show some signs of wear and may have slight scuffs or very light scratches that don’t affect one’s listening experiences.
+Slight warps that do not affect the sound are “OK”.
 The label may have some ring wear or discolouration, but it should be barely noticeable.
 The centre hole will not have been misshapen by repeated play.
 Picture sleeves and LP inner sleeves will have some slight wear, lightly turned up corners, or a slight seam split.
-An LP cover may have slight signs of wear also and may be marred by a cut-out hole, indentation or corner indicating it was taken out of print and sold at a discount.
+It may be marred by a cut-out hole, indentation or corner indicating it was taken out of print and sold at a discount.

 We usually only buy records in the above condition.
 Only quite rare records would be considered if they are in the following conditions.